jrochkind/texts/search_compare/article.md

 ### Primo

-A decent if not great API, which allows you to do what's needed, but getting per-record metadata from the response format can be very confusing and under-documented (but extensive metadata is usually present).
+A decent API, which allows you to do what's needed.
+Getting per-record metadata from the response format can be very confusing and under-documented, although on the plus side extensive metadata is usually present.

 #### Notable features